apiec/pure-vibes/.ai/prd.md

 #### 3.4.2 Player Selection
 - Add playgroup members or past guests from a dropdown list
-- Add new guest players by entering name (free text, 2-30 characters)
+- Add new guest players with optional name entry (free text, 2-30 characters when provided)
+- Guest names are optional - guests can participate without a stored name
+- When provided, guest names are validated for length (2-30 characters)
 - Minimum players per game: 2
 - Maximum players per game: 10
 - Each player must be unique within a single game